-- Codes of conduct and Class Charters, agreed with children and displayed in the classroom. - Use of Class Dojo (linked to School Values) with clear and consistent rewards and sanctions that children understand and believe to be fair. - Class and school assemblies that discuss moral values and cite expectations. - Activities that enable pupils to give opinions and show their values. - Discussing the choices made by the pupils and others and the resulting outcomes, character studies, studies of historical figures. - Our School Values of 'Responsibility' and 'Truthfulness' (including 7 others) are explicitly taught and modelled throughout the school. - Year 6 children attend a session on Law at a local Grammar school.
+- Codes of conduct and Class Charters, agreed with children and displayed in the classroom. - Use of Class Dojo (linked to School Values) with clear and consistent rewards and sanctions that children understand and believe to be fair. - Class and school assemblies that discuss moral values and cite expectations. - Activities that enable pupils to give opinions and show their values. - Discussing the choices made by the pupils and others and the resulting outcomes, character studies, studies of historical figures. - Our School Values are explicitly taught and modelled throughout the school. - Older children attend a session on Law at a local Grammar school.